dean3772/nats-servers-proj/README.md

 ## Overview
  - This project automates the deployment of a 3-node NATS cluster using Ansible and Terraform.
 The Ansible playbook installs and configures NATS, while the Terraform script sets up the AWS infrastructure.

- - the python script aims to test the funcionality of the 3-node nats cluster
+ - the python script aims to test the funcionality of the nats cluster by trying to subscribe to a subject on one node and publish to the same subject on another node

 ## Requirements
 - AWS Account